Wered6/UE5-StyleGuide/README.md

 <a name="structure-top-level-risk-free"></a>
 <a name="3.2.3"></a>

-### 3.2.3 Samples, Templates and Marketplace Content Are Risk-Free
+### 3.2.3 Samples, Templates and Fab content are risk-free

-An extension to [Reduce Migration Conflicts](#structure-top-level-migration-conflicts), if a team member decides to add sample content, template files, or assets they bought from the marketplace, it is guaranteed, as long as your project's top-level folder is uniquely named,that these new assets will not interfere with your project.
+An extension to [Reduce migration conflicts](#structure-top-level-migration-conflicts), if a team member decides to add sample content, template files, or assets they bought from the marketplace, it is guaranteed, as long as your project's top-level folder is uniquely named,that these new assets will not interfere with your project.